simple-login/website/content/blog/vs-burner-mail.md

 SimpleLogin supports sending emails from your alias using your usual email client (Gmail, Thunderbird, Apple Mail, etc).
 You can also reply to a forwarded email just like a normal email: the email will be sent from your alias and your personal mailbox stays hidden.

+SimpleLogin also supports multiple recipients emails (i.e. with several addresses in To: and CC:) and can be used in a any email context.
+For that reason, SimpleLogin business emails are actually email aliases.

+> Nov 10 2021 update: BurnerMail seems to support reply to forwarded emails from your email client.

 ### PGP encryption

 [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP) allows you to encrypt your emails so your email service can't read the email content.
 This adds another layer of security, especially for popular email services that don't have PGP built in like Gmail, Outlook, Yahoo.